EMRG-SFU/cims/docs/INSTALL.md

    ```
    >>> import CIMS
    ```
    If this import executes without error (you see the `>>>` prompt re-appear without an error or warning appearing), then you've successfully installed CIMS!

 4. Exit the python interpreter
    ```
    >>> exit()
    ```

-## Troubleshooting Installation
+#### Troubleshooting Installation
 If you are unable to `import CIMS` into Python, you may receive the following error message:
 ```
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
 ModuleNotFoundError: No module named 'CIMS'
 ```
-If you receive this error message, ensure that you have activated the `cims` Anaconda environment.
+If you receive this error message, ensure that you have activated the `cims` virtual environment.
 If problems persist, you may need to try re-installing CIMS from scratch or reach out for help.

-## Updating CIMS
+#### Updating CIMS
 You may want to update CIMS to access new functionality, bug fixes, or the most up-to-date documentation.
 Assuming you've followed the steps above to install CIMS, you can use the following steps to update: